void

 gonzaga.jpg

 Sv.
-Alojsia Gonzagy Spisek o andělích a jiné zápisky, 1891
+Alojsia Gonzagy Spisek o andělích a jiné zápisky,1891

 alois.png

 Saint Aloysius did, according to the monk monk Eustach, burst into tears when he overheard a thunderous fart, and had to resort to prayer to regain the equilibrium of his soul.
-Jaroslav Hašek contemptuously describe him as a representative of "the masturbators of false culture".
+Jaroslav Hašek contemptuously describes him as a representative of "the masturbators of false culture".

 Background